-How is panic disorder treated?
+How are panic attacks managed or treated?

-What are the complications of panic disorder?
+What are the complications of panic attacks?

 Panic attacks are highly treatable.
 Unfortunately, many people put off seeking help because they’re embarrassed.
 Untreated panic attacks or panic disorder can interfere with your ability to enjoy life.
 You may develop:

 - Anticipatory anxiety: The possibility of having a panic attack triggers extreme anxiety.

 - Phobias: A phobia is an extreme, unreasonable fear of something specific.
 For instance, acrophobia is a fear of heights, while claustrophobia is a fear of enclosed spaces.

 - Agoraphobia: Approximately two-thirds of people with panic disorder develop agoraphobia.
 This anxiety disorder makes you afraid to be in places or situations where a panic attack might happen.
 The fear can become so extreme that you become too afraid to leave your house.